 Emancipation Proclamation & Bethune Monuments

-The National Parks Service conducted an assessment of the statues that established the need to address mild corrosion of the bronze, coating loss, inappropriate hardware, and deformation of the plaques, among other issues.
+An assessment of the statues established the need to address mild corrosion of the bronze, coating loss, inappropriate hardware, and deformation of the plaques, among other issues.
 Masonry repairs were also needed, including the removal and replacement of joints.

 EverGreene conservators treated the two monuments in 2017.
 Work entailed cleaning the bronze and removing existing coatings, spot-patination as needed, and application of a corrosion inhibitor, followed by a final wax coating.
 In addition, a combination of power washing and micro-abrasion, as well as chemicals and poultices, was used to treat the stains on the pedestals.
 Finally, the bronze plaques were removed and treated offsite, then returned and re-installed with appropriate bronze hardware.